-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted-a exercise p outstanding warrants an (b) (2 rice of option, d rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (C) (3)

-Equity compensation plans approved by security

-holders 2,290,153 \$ 20.40 4,151,538

-Equity compensation plans not approved by

-security holders N/A N/A N/A
+Number of securities remaining Number of securities to available for future issuance under be issued upon exercise Weighted-average equity compensation plans of outstanding options, exercise price of (excluding securities reflected in warrants and rights outstanding option, column (a)) Plan category (a) (1) warrants and rights (b) (2) (c) (3) Equity compensation plans approved by security holders 4,151,538 2,290,153 \$ 20.40 Equity compensation plans not approved by security holders N/A N/A N/A

 Includes (i) 1,765,190 shares issuable upon exercise of outstanding stock options, (ii) 208,125 shares issuable upon vesting of time-based restricted stock units, and (iii) 316,838 shares issuable upon vesting of performance-based restricted stock units assuming Cabot performs at the maximum performance level in each year of the three-year performance period.
+If Cabot performs at the target level of performance in each year of the three-year performance period.
 If Cabot performs at the target level of performance in each year of the three-year performance period, a total of 211,225 shares will be issuable upon vesting of the outstanding performance-based restricted stock units.
-(2)